Ayanleaideed/credit-card-fraud-detection-machine-learning/README.md

 | ROC-AUC | 0.9957 |
 | Threshold | 0.98 |

-The final model correctly detected **1,495 fraud transactions** while only falsely flagging **214 normal transactions** as fraud.
+The final model correctly detected **1,495 fraud transactions** and falsely flagged only **214 normal transactions** as fraud.

 ---

-## Problem Statement

-The objective of this project was to train a machine learning model that can classify credit card transactions as either fraudulent or legitimate.

-In real fraud detection systems, the cost of different errors is not the same:

-- Missing a fraud transaction is risky because fraudulent activity may continue.
-- Incorrectly flagging a normal transaction can frustrate customers and create unnecessary review work.
-- A useful model needs a balance between catching fraud and avoiding too many false alarms.

-For that reason, this project does not rely on accuracy alone.
-Instead, the final model was selected based on the balance between precision, recall, F1-score, ROC-AUC, and confusion matrix results.

----

 ## Dataset

 The project uses a simulated credit card transaction dataset from Kaggle.
-The data was generated to mirror real-world transaction behavior and includes transaction details, customer information, merchant information, location data, and a fraud label.
+The dataset includes transaction details, merchant information, customer information, location data, and a fraud label.

-The dataset already provides separate training and testing files, so I kept the original split:
+The original train/test split was kept:

 - `fraudTrain.csv` was used for training
 - `fraudTest.csv` was used for final testing